 Luis Buñuel

-Luis Buñuel is a highly regarded film maker born in Aragon, Spain.
+Luis Buñuel was born in Aragon, Spain, as the eldest of seven children.
 He was from a strict religious background with a Jesuit education.
-He is considered one of the top contributors to Spanish film mkaing as well as one of the most influential in the world of cinema.
+He is considered one of the top contributors to Spanish film making as well as one of the most influential in the world of cinema.
 He spent his life experiencing several cultures, which influenced his films, and he thrived on the incorporation of surrealism into his work; an example of this is Simon of the Desert, which tells the story of a saint being tempted by the devil to deviate from spiritual purity by taking the form of a beautiful woman.

 Luis Buñuel´s Work